brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 * The programmer is trapped in a programming language that lacks Python’s support for optional arguments.
-  Every single attribute will need to be given a value each time the class is instantiated.
+  A call to the class constructor will need to supply a value for every single attribute each time the class is instantiated.

-You can see immediately the verbose and unhappy consequences: every single object instantiation will have to specify a value for every one of the dozen attributes, even if most of them are empty or default values.
-Worse yet,
+You can imagine the verbose and unhappy consequences.
-if the language does not support keyword arguments then each value in the long list of attributes will be unlabeled.
+Not only will every single object instantiation have to specify every one of the dozen attributes, but if the language does not support keyword arguments then each value in the long list of attributes will also be unlabeled.
 Imagine reading a long list of values like
 ``None`` ``None`` ``0`` ``''`` ``None``
 and trying to visually pair each value with the corresponding name in the attribute list.
-A comment next to each value can improve readability, but the language will not provide any guard rail if a later edit moves the comments accidentally out of sync with the actual attributes.
+A comment next to each value can improve readability, but the language will not provide any guard rail if a later edit accidentally moves the comments out of sync with the actual attributes.

 To escape their dilemma
-and achieve some approximation of the happy brevity that Python programmers take for granted, programmers facing this situation often supplement each class they write with a second class that serves only as a builder for the first.
+and achieve some approximation of the happy brevity that Python programmers take for granted, programmers facing this situation can supplement each class they write with a second class that serves as a builder for the first.
-The difference is that:
+The differences between the builder and the class is constructs are that:

+* The Builder class carries all the same attributes as the target class.

 * The Builder class is *not* immutable.

 * The Builder class requires very few arguments to instantiate.
-  Instead, most or all of its attributes are set to default values.
+  Most or all of its attributes start off with default values.

-* The Builder offers a method for each attribute to overwrite the default value with another one.
+* The Builder offers a mechanism for each attribute that starts with a default value to be rewritten with a different value.

 * Finally, the Builder offers a method that creates an instance of the original immutable class